 Growth at the Triple R deposit, and exploration elsewhere on the PLS property, is driven by a highly skilled, award-winning technical team and successful entrepreneurial management.
 Fission Uranium has 100% ownership of the PLS Property, which comprises 17 mineral claims totaling 31,039 ha located on the southwest margin of the Athabasca Basin.
 The property is accessible by all-weather Highway 955 which continues north through the area of the UEX-AREVA Shea Creek deposits to the past producing Cluff Lake uranium mine.

 PLS hosts the most significant undeveloped high-grade, near-surface deposit in the Athabasca Basin region.
-From Discovery to Resource Estimate, the Triple R Deposit was achieved in just two years of drilling.
-The current resource estimate as detailed in the PEA filed on September 14, 2015 is:
+From Discovery to initial Resource Estimate, the Triple R Deposit was achieved in just two years of drilling.
+The current resource estimate, as detailed in the resource estimate filed on February 20, 2018 is:

-As showcased by the Triple R deposit and nearby zones discovered at PLS, mineralization at the project is characterized by being high-grade and shallow.
+As showcased by the Triple R deposit, mineralization at the project is characterized by being high-grade and shallow.
 In fact, the Triple R deposit is the only high-grade deposit in the entre Athabasca Basin region with substantial high-grade mineralization starting just 50m from surface.
-The deposit and additional zones, which are part of a 2.63km mineralized trend at PLS, remain open in several directions.
+The deposit, which is part of a 3.18km mineralized trend at PLS, remains open in several directions.

-The zones will be targeted for additional growth drilling going forward and have the potential to be added to an updated resource estimate.
+Zones within the deposit will be targeted for additional growth drilling and any successful results have the potential to be added to an updated resource estimate.